+Circuit

-A Circuit is the part of an electricity supply system between two or more circuit breakers, switches and/or fuses inclusive.
+The part of an electricity supply system between two or more circuit breakers, switches and/or fuses inclusive.
 It may include transformers, reactors, cables and overhead lines.
 Busbars are not considered as Circuits and are to be considered on their merits.